xdrncy/software-engineering-test/README.md

-# Supahands Coding Test Alternate
+# Supahands Coding Assessment
-* This is a coding test for prospective supahands engineers
+* This is a coding asssessment for prospective supahands engineers
 * Please create a new file for the solution, DO NOT modify the seed.py file
 * The seed file SHOULD NOT be modified, it is expected to generate a list of random timestamps to be used in the test